Skip to main content

 3. Save and Close the File.

-For more dynamic setups, setting up a local DNS server like Acrylic DNS on Windows or dnsmasq on Linux/macOS is a better solution.
+For more dynamic setups, setting up a local DNS server like Acrylic DNS on Windows or Dnsmasq on Linux/macOS is a better solution.
 In this way, any subdomain under civitas.test will be automatically resolved without needing to update your hosts file manually.

 Windows: Install Acrylic DNS